Haelles/Indirect/README.md

 # Do Not Say It Directly: Generating Indirect Expression with Large Language Models
 Code, data and results for the paper "Do Not Say It Directly: Generating Indirect Expressions with Large Language Models".

-**In the extended version of our paper, we offer a comprehensive overview of our work.
+**Please refer to the Appendix in `extended_version.pdf`.**
-Please refer to the Appendix in `extended_version.pdf`.**
+In the Appendix, we detail the dataset construction process, present additional results from our direct word mining algorithm, and perform case studies.

 ## Framework
 ![framework](figure/framework.png)